 College Writing II: Writing and Literary Study (ENWR 106)

 College Writing II builds on the basic writing strategies taught in College Writing I and extends the goal of helping students to become effective writers of intellectual arguments in response to literary works of fiction, poetry and drama.
-Students continue to practice and develop as writers, but the focus in this course is on reading and interpreting literature.
+Students continue to practice and develop as writers, but the focus in this course is on reading and interpreting literary texts.
 A minimum of 6000 words of formal writing, including at least one documented essay that engages students in their own process of academic research, is required.
-The central goal of ENWR 106: College Writing II is to help students expand upon their critical thinking and writing skills and build an appreciation of complex literary texts.
-Combined with ENWR105, this course satisfies the GEN ED 2002-Communication Requirement in Writing/Literature.
-Prerequisite: ENWR105: College Writing I or HONP100.
-Class size: 19.
+The central goal of ENWR 106, College Writing II is to help students expand upon their critical thinking and writing skills and build an appreciation of complex literary texts.

 All students in the First-Year Writing courses can expect rigorous enforcement of the University's policy against academic dishonesty and plagiarism particularly.
 The Student Handbook defines plagiarism, but students can and should seek further explanation of the University's Academic Dishonesty Policy, the First-Year Writing Program's page on Academic Integrity and Plagiarism, and from instructors and/or the staff of the Center for Writing Excellence.
 Students who are caught plagiarizing can expect to fail the course and face disciplinary action.

 What ENWR Course Format is best for me?

 Take a look at the Course Formats for more detailed descriptions of traditional, studio, hybrid, and online course formats.